 Authorization of DHCP server in Active Directory (only in case of a domain-joint setup).
 In a domain-joined environment, only after the DHCP server is authorized, it will start serving the DHCP client requests.
-Authorization of the DHCP server can only be performed by a domain user that has permissions to create objects in the Net services container in Active Directory.
+Authorization of the DHCP server can only be performed by a domain user that has permission to create objects in the Net services container in Active Directory.

 Now click close to complete the Roll installation.

 Configure DHCP Server

 In case completing the post-install step is missed after role installation, the administrator will continue to see a notification on the action pane and also a link on the DHCP role tile on the main Server Manager page suggesting that some configuration is required.
 That link would go away only after completion of the post-install task.

 Now select your server and right-click on it here you will show the option DHCP manager. select the option.